hiseh/Mica/README.md

 ```
 <br />
 **Parameters**<br />
 `key`: The parameters file key value.
-It must be the subkey of TextField.<br />
+It must be the subkey of TextField.<br /><br />
-*Dictionary*
+*Parameters*
 - `FontSize` The points of label text's font size.
-- `Bold` If the value is `YES`, the font of text will be rendered in boldface else standard face.
+- `Bold` If it is `YES`, the font of text will be rendered in boldface else standard face.
 - `TextColor` The font color of text.
-Value shoud be HEX String or Color property.
+It shoud be HEX String or Color property.
 - `BackgroundColor` The background color label.
-If the value is empty, the background color will be `[UIColor clearColor]`
+If it is empty, the background color will be `[UIColor clearColor]`
+- `Border`
+	* `Color` The color of label's border color.
+It shoud be HEX String or Color property.
+	* `Width` The width of label's border width.
 <br /><br />
 **Return Value**<br />
 return UITextField Object.